elifesciences/elife-flux-cluster/docs/upgrading-eks.md

 ## k8s version upgrade

 1. check [aws docs]( https://docs.aws.amazon.com/eks/latest/userguide/update-cluster.html ) for availability and notes
 1. use [pluto](https://github.com/FairwindsOps/pluto) to check for api deprecations
+   `pluto detect-helm --helm-version 3 -owide`
+   `DEPRECATED` is okay, but if an api is `DELETED` in the new k8s version you will have to fix the affected charts.
 1. bump k8s version (one minor at a time) in [elife.yaml](https://github.com/elifesciences/builder/blob/master/projects/elife.yaml)
-1. apply using `builder/bldr`
+1. apply using `builder/bldr update_infrastructure:kubernetes-aws--flux-prod`
+   This should change the EKS (i.e k8s control plane) and AutoscalingGroup AMI image.
-1. If `flux` fails to access the api, try restarting it with `kubectl -n flux rollout restart deployment flux`
+1. If `flux` fails to access the api after the EKS upgrade, try restarting it with `kubectl -n flux rollout restart deployment flux`
 1. upgrade `kube-proxy` (see [aws docs](https://docs.aws.amazon.com/eks/latest/userguide/update-cluster.html))
 1. drain and terminate node by node as described above to upgrade the workers